VENKATESHWARAN-R/dunder-mifflin-play/project_blueprint.md

   - _Prison Mike_: Prison Mike is a special character who handles the conference room meetings and ensures the team stays focused on acheiving their goals for the particular conference agenda.
   - _Date Mike_: Date Mike is a Jira Specialist who is responsible for sprint planning and task management.
 He ensures that the team is on track with their tasks and deadlines.
   - _Michael Scarn_: Michael Scarn is a project management specialist has access to all the other co-workers and can delegate the tasks to them as needed and get a job done.
 He will also be able to summon the Date Mike for generating jira information.
+  - _Michael The Magic_: Michael The Magic is a specialist in breaking down tasks, he can ask questions to logically understand the requirement and then he will break the bigger tasks into smaller tasks understand the team members capabilities and assign tasks to them. he will produce output in structured way so that it will be used by michael scarn to update the state of the tasks.

-- **Jim Halpert** - Jim Halpert is the lead developer and is responsible for the application development and bug fixes.
+- **Jim Halpert** - Jim Halpert is the lead devops engineer and is responsible for the application development and bug fixes.
 He has the following alter ego:

-  - _Big Tuna_: Big Tuna is a backend specialist who handles the server-side development and ensures that the application is running smoothly.
+  - _Big Tuna_: Big Tuna is a Full stack specialist who handles the application development and ensures that the application is running smoothly.
-  - _Jimothy_: Jimothy is a frontend specialist who handles the client-side development and ensures that the user interface is user-friendly and responsive.
+  - _Jimothy_: Jimothy is a operations specialist who mainly handles githubworkflows and ensures that the application is deployed and running smoothly.
+  - _Goldenface_: Goldenface is a specialist in splitting down tasks and defines the workflow he know what tools are available he will use the information to break down the tasks and create a structred output. more like Michael The Magic

 - **Dwight Schrute** - Dwight Schrute is the database administrator and is responsible for managing the database and runs read only queries to get the data from the application for reporting purposes.
 He doesn't have any alter ego.

 - **Pam Beesly** - Pam Beesly is the support engineer and is responsible for handling customer queries and issues.
 She has the following alter ego: